 I completed my Bachelor's degree in Physics at the University of Buenos Aires, Argentina in 2005.
 In 2011, I obtained my Ph.D. in Biophysics at the Institute for Theoretical Biology from the Humboldt University Berlin working in the Laboratory of Hanspeter Herzel.
 From 2012 to 2016, I joined the Department of Systems Biology from Harvard Medical School to work in the Laboratory of Galit Lahav.

-I am an independent research fellow at the IRI for the Life Sciences from Humboldt-Universität zu Berlin in collaboration with MDC Berlin and the Charité Hostpital.
-I am hosted by two labs at the IRI, the laboratory of Simone Reber and the laboratory of Nils Blüthgen.
+Since 2016 I am an independent research fellow at the IRI for the Life Sciences from Humboldt University Berlin in collaboration with MDC Berlin and the Charité Hospital.

 My research combines experimental, theoretical and computational techniques to understand how decisions at a single-cell level lead to their collective behavior.
 My current work focuses on the dynamics of cell fate decision of individual tumor cells with the goal of identifying sensitive cellular states for future cancer therapies.